jodolrui/glue/README.md

 In this case function `expose` takes only one parameter: a literal `object` containing elements to expose.

-The advantage of this syntax is that you can expose multiple elements:
+The advantage of this syntax is that you can expose multiple elements in one line:

 ```js
 import { expose } from "@jodolrui/glue";